vitaly-t/sub-events/README.md

 e.emit('hello');
 ```

-* On the event's consumer side:
+* On the consumer side:

 ```ts
 // subscribing to the event: